-The Improving youth mental health funding round was aimed at programmes supporting the improved mental health, wellbeing and resilience of young people aged 11-18 in the communities in which we work.
+The Improving Youth Mental Health funding programme supports the improved mental health, wellbeing and resilience of young people aged 11-18.

-This funding round aimed to engage young people who have an increased risk of developing a mental health issue, and those who are experiencing early symptoms, in activities which will promote positive mental health.
-We want to prevent young people developing serious mental health issues, and give them the tools and resilience to cope and to thrive.
+We have worked with six organisations over two years to engage young people who have an increased risk of developing a mental health issue, and those who are experiencing early symptoms, in activities which will promote positive mental health.

 This is a one-off programme and all funding has now been allocated.
 There are no current plans to make any further grants under this programme.